zBaraka/Discord-Free-Emoji-s-in-DM-s-Bot-/README.md

    - Once an emoji is uploaded, click the "Copy Markdown" button (found next to the delete button for each emoji).
    - This copies the markdown for the emoji, which looks something like `<:emojiName:emojiID>`.

+4. Enable Server Members Intent
+   - In the Discord Developer Portal, navigate to your bot's settings.
+   - Under the "Bot" tab, scroll down to "Privileged Gateway Intents."
+   - Activate the "Server Members Intent."

 ### Step 2: Update the Bot Code with Emojis

 1. **Locate the Emoji Commands Section**